 \section{Abstract}

 Large Language Models (LLMs) are being used for a wide variety of tasks.
 While they are capable of generating human-like responses, they can also produce undesirable output including potentially harmful information, racist or sexist language, and hallucinations.
-Alignment methods are designed to reduce such undesirable output, via techniques such as fine-tuning, prompt engineering, and representation engineering.
+Alignment methods are designed to reduce such undesirable outputs via techniques such as fine-tuning, prompt engineering, and representation engineering.
 However, existing methods face several challenges: some require costly fine-tuning for every alignment task; some do not adequately remove undesirable concepts, failing alignment; some remove benign concepts, lowering the linguistic capabilities of LLMs.
 To address these issues, we propose \textbf{Pa}rsimonious \textbf{C}oncept \textbf{E}ngineering (\ourframework), a novel activation engineering framework for alignment.
 First, to sufficiently model the concepts, we construct a large-scale concept dictionary in the activation space, in which each atom corresponds to a semantic concept.
 Given any alignment task, we instruct a concept partitioner to efficiently annotate the concepts as benign or undesirable.
-Then, at inference time, we decompose the LLM activations along the concept dictionary via sparse coding, to accurately represent the activation as a linear combination of the benign and undesirable components.
-By removing the latter ones from the activation, we reorient the behavior of LLMs towards alignment goals.
+Then, at inference time, we decompose the LLM activations along the concept dictionary via sparse coding, to accurately represent the activations as linear combinations of benign and undesirable components.
+By removing the latter ones from the activations, we reorient the behavior of the LLM towards the alignment goal.
 We conduct experiments on tasks such as response detoxification, faithfulness enhancement, and sentiment revising, and show that \ourframework achieves state-of-the-art alignment performance while maintaining linguistic capabilities.
 Our collected dataset for concept representations is available at \href{https://github.com/peterljq/Parsimonious-Concept-Engineering}{https://github.com/peterljq/Parsimonious-Concept-Engineering}.